 One of the early `aha’ moments with using Mylio Photos is seeing, often for the first time, all your photos and videos from all sources in one place.
 As you consolidate and organize all your image files, you’re likely to discover some surprises.

 Recently, I found myself struck by the full weight and height of nostalgia when I found an emotion-sparking image of my late grandmother.

 Reconnecting to family memories

-I have been a Mylio user since late 2014, so Mylio is not new to me.
-That has not stopped me from coming across surprising images buried in my Library.
-In late 2019, just before the COVID-19 pandemic, I had invested in digitizing several decades of my parents’ and grandparents’ slides.
-I imported them into Mylio with the intention to protect the files to multiple hard drives.
+I have been a user since late 2014, so Mylio Photos is not new to me.
+That has not stopped me from coming across surprising images buried in my library.
+In late 2019, just before the Covid pandemic, I had invested in digitizing several decades of my parents’ and grandparents’ slides.
+I imported them into Mylio Photos with the intention to protect the files to multiple hard drives.

 The last time I had seen any of these images was as a child, sitting in the living room with my parents, sisters, and family friends.
 Each memorable scene was projected on our wide white vertical blinds (in full view of the neighbors, LOL).
 We would munch on steaming microwave popcorn and retell the stories of each glowing image punctuated by mechanical clicks of the turning carousel; our yells and laughter would occasionally overcome the awesome whir of the slide projector’s cooling fan.

 Now that all these precious images were in Mylio Photos, the face recognition feature was working in the background on my devices and collecting pictures together as people.
 When I opened the untagged photos collection, I found what felt like a miracle.
 The first image was a lovely candid portrait of my grandmother.